paulvercoustre/Massive-Data-Processing/README.md

 From source with checksum 98e07176d1787150a6a9c087627562c This command was run using /usr/jars/hadoop-common-2.6.0-cdh5.5.0.jar
 ```
-This has been run on recommended Cloudera Quickstart Vitual Machine, for better performance the base memory has been set to 8102 MB
+This has been run on the recommended Cloudera Quickstart Vitual Machine, for better performance the base memory has been set to 8102 MB

+## Intructions
 You are asked to implement an inverted index in MapReduce for the document corpus of:
 * pg100.txt (from http://www.gutenberg.org/cache/epub/100/pg100.txt)
 * pg31100.txt (from http://www.gutenberg.org/cache/epub/31100/pg31100.txt)